Kiel-H-Byrne/kiel-h-byrne/README.md

 # Hey there, I'm Kiel _/kīˈel/_
 ## A Full Stack Software Engineer in the Metropolitan DC Area.

-I enjoy analyzing data and shaping it to build tools which empower communities.
-I mainly work with typescript, React/Native, Next.js & Firebase/Google Cloud Platform.
-Passionate about bridging wealth, and education gaps; rooting for the underdog.
+I enjoy analyzing data and business/customer goals and using said information to build tools which empower people and communities.
+I build React apps using Typescript; usually in front of Next.js & Firebase/Google Cloud Platform.
+I'm passionate about bridging wealth, and education gaps; rooting for the underdog.

 ### A bit about me: